-(Update: part 2 of this post was posted recently here.)
+(Update: part 2 of this post was posted recently here and part 3 has been posted here.)

 Over the last few months here at Carnegie Mellon University (Australia campus) I’ve been giving a set of talks on AI and the great leaps it has made in the last 5 or so years.
 I focus on disruptive technologies and give examples ranging from smart fridges and jackets to autonomous cars, robots, and drones.
 The title of one of my talks is “AI and the 4th Industrial Revolution”.